 No photo available

-FLEXIBLE/WAIST GUNNER Leonard Wesley Opie, original Brodie crew member, TBD (to be determined)
+FLEXIBLE/WAIST GUNNER Leonard Wood Opie, original Brodie crew member, TBD (to be determined)

 Opie and the other Brodie crew waist gunner, Harry Liniger, alternated flying waist with the Brodie crew in the month of August 1944.
 Opie flew only three missions with the crew and his record with the 384th ends there.
 The remainder of his WWII service remains unknown.